Perryxubit/Leetcode/README.md

 # Leetcode
-Experiences in the life of Leetcode : )
+Experiences in the my life of Leetcode : )